battlecode/battlecode-server-2017/specs.md

 Victory Conditions
 ------------------

 A team wins by transporting `GameConstants.WIN_QTY` GigaGallons (GG) to space.
-If neither team has done so by `GameConstants.ROUND_LIMIT`, the following tiebreakers apply:
+If neither team has done so by `GameConstants.ROUND_MAX_LIMIT`, the following tiebreakers apply:

 - Quantity of milk transported
 - Total # cows in PASTRs